Ingvord/tango-v10-design-doc/docs/reliability.md

 ### Reliability in Tango Controls

-Tango Controls is a framework used in critical environments (non stop operations, minimal downtime, etc) therefore Tango kernel must foreseen errors, faults etc
+Tango Controls is a framework used in critical environments (non stop operations, minimal downtime, etc) therefore Tango kernel must foresee errors, faults etc

 We prioritize the following attributes in Reliability part: